ersilia-os/python101/README.md

 # python101
-Materials for the Python Introductory Course developed by Ersilia Open Source Initiative
+Materials for the Python Introductory Course developed by the [Ersilia Open Source Initiative](https://ersilia.io)

 ## Goal
 To give an overview of the fundamentals of the Python programming language and encourage students to explore the possibilities of applying basic computational pipelines in their daily work.